 2. Likelihood

 The second component refers to the probability of a risk event occurring.
 Likelihood can be classified as rare, possible, or likely.
-The likelihood level is usually determined by considering the frequency of similar events in the past, the current conditions, and the effectiveness of existing controls.
+We usually determine the likelihood level by considering the frequency of similar events in the past, the current conditions, and the effectiveness of existing controls.”

 An example of a likely risk would be a pipeline rupture due to corrosion.
-Corrosion is a known risk in the industry, and the likelihood of a rupture occurring can be assessed based on the age and condition of the pipeline, as well as the effectiveness of corrosion prevention and monitoring measures.
+The industry recognizes corrosion as a risk, and experts assess the likelihood of a rupture based on the pipeline’s age and condition, as well as the effectiveness of corrosion prevention and monitoring measures.

 3. Risk Level

 This refers to the overall level of risk associated with a particular event.
-The risk level is usually determined by combining the severity and likelihood levels in a risk matrix.
+We usually determine the risk level by combining the severity and likelihood levels in a risk matrix.
 The risk matrix provides a visual representation of the risk level, with different levels of risk identified as low, medium, high, or extreme.

 For instance, the risk level of a blowout at an oil well would be classified as extreme due to its high severity and low likelihood of occurrence.
 Conversely, the risk level of a pipeline rupture due to corrosion would be classified as high due to its likely occurrence and the potential severity of the consequences.